 The Bank manages the credit quality of its loans and advances to customers by using internal risk grades, which provide a progressively increasing risk profile ranging from 'P1' (best quality, less risky) to 'NP'.
-The nomenclature of the internal risk grades applied has been modified during the current financial year.
 These risk grades are an essential tool for the Bank to identify both non-performing exposures and better-performing customers.
 The internal risk grades used by the Bank are as follows: